Mo. ° / °

 Certificates in Kinesiology

-The Master’s of Science in Kinesiology program also offers our specialty tracks as independent certificates in kinesiology for those who wish to gain the knowledge and expertise of one or more of these tracks.
+The Master’s of Science in Kinesiology program also offers our specialty concentrations as independent certificates in kinesiology for those who wish to gain the knowledge and expertise of one or more of these concentrations.
 Each certificate contains four courses (12 credits) and can be completed through our NSCA recognized, 100 percent online curriculum.
 Those who go on to complete the full MSK may transfer in 12 credits from the completed certificate.

 Graduate kinesiology certificates include:

-• Adaptive Sports
+• Adaptive Sports (not enrolling for 24-25 or 25-26)

 • Corrective Exercise & Orthopedic Rehabilitation